-Newton’s main obsession that fell into the occult sciences was alchemy.
-He was convinced that there was a method of finding the famous and mysterious Philosopher’s Stone, the alchemical substance that could turn base metals into gold.
+Newton’s main obsession which fell into the occult sciences, was alchemy.
+He was convinced there was a method of finding the famous and mysterious Philosopher’s Stone, the alchemical substance that could turn base metals into gold.
 Newton pursued this search ad infinitum, writing a manuscript on his attempt to create elements like, ‘sophick mercury,’ that was key to his alchemical ambitions.
 Newton believed in alchemy so vehemently that he didn’t separate it from his other scientific endeavors and studied it as passionately as his other undertakings.
 But some believe that it was this fervor that led him to his more famous mathematical discoveries.

 Newton was also somewhat of a historian with his writing, The Chronology of Ancient Kingdoms.
 This was based off of his interest in the writings of older Greek philosophers and thinkers like Plato, Pliny the Elder, and Homer.
 In his chronology, Newton, wrote about his apparent belief in Atlantis.

 Parsons is one of the most extreme cases on the list, with ties to both Aleister Crowley and L. Ron Hubbard.
 Having only a high school degree, Parsons’ passion for rocketry gained him acceptance among college professors, despite the technology being considered a sci-fi fantasy.
 His penchant for creating rocket fuel, paired with a disregard for the dangers it entailed, led to a successful career pioneering rocket science.
 It also led to his demise in an explosion 30 years later.